csfive/CS50x/readme.md

 </pre>

-I leave only the file that needs to be modified for each assignment.
+Leave only the file that needs to be modified for each assignment.

-You can click into the folder to view the weekly assignments and completion of my assignments.
+Click into the folder to view the weekly assignments and my completion.

-I finished it on July 13, and my next stop is [UCB CS61A](https://github.com/mancuoj/CS61A) 🌴
+I finished on 07/13, and my next stop ➡️ [UCB CS61A](https://github.com/mancuoj/CS61A)

 <p align="center">
 <a href="https://certificates.cs50.io/1c5ca55b-bcec-4c2a-92f1-76ff3b084435" target="_blank">